mozilla/bedrock/docs/attribution/0001-analytics.rst

    Before running any Glean commands locally, always make sure you have first activated your virtual environment by running ``pyenv activate bedrock``.

-When bedrock starts, we automatically run ``npm run glean`` which parses these schema files and then generates some JavaScript library code in ``./media/js/libs/glean/``.
+When Bedrock starts, we automatically run ``npm run glean`` which parses these schema files and then generates some JavaScript library code in ``./media/js/libs/glean/``.
 This library code is not committed to the repository on purpose, in order to avoid people altering it and becoming out of sync with